 Confirmation of Pregnancy Visit

 This is usually the first visit you will have, shortly after you find out that you are pregnant.
-We will confirm that you are pregnant and try to establish a final due date, often with an ultrasound.
-Usually, we will order your prenatal labs and deal with any current or pre-existing issues, like medicines you might be taking or symptoms you may be experiencing.
+Your doctor will confirm that you are pregnant and try to establish a final due date, often with an ultrasound.
+Usually, your doctor will order your prenatal labs and deal with any current or preexisting issues, like medicines you might be taking or symptoms you may be experiencing.

 Your prenatal labs consist of:

-• Your blood type and whether you have any unusual antibodies in your blood;
+- Your blood type and whether you have any unusual antibodies in your blood that could affect the pregnancy;

-• Your rubella titer to see if you are immune;
+- A rubella titer to see if you are immune to rubella;

-• A urine drug screen and/or a urine culture.
+- A urine drug screen and urine culture.

-Depending on risk factors, we may add other tests, such as screening for diabetes or sickle cell anemia; and depending on your family history, you may also need screening for genetic diseases like cystic fibrosis or other familial conditions like bleeding or clotting disorders.
+Depending on risk factors, your doctor may add other tests, such as screening for diabetes or sickle cell anemia; and depending on your family history, you may also need screening for genetic diseases like cystic fibrosis or other familial conditions like bleeding or clotting disorders.

 We will ask you a series of questions relating to your pregnancy history, medical and surgical history, family history, etc. These detailed series of questions are helpful to screen for any risk factors you may have for your pregnancy.